8.2 Targeted Final Review by Domain

 Test Your Knowledge

 A patient recovering from a left cerebrovascular accident shows increased tone and a flexor synergy pattern in the right upper extremity.
-The PTA, implementing the established plan of care, should select an intervention that BEST addresses this presentation by:
+Implementing the established plan of care, the PTA should select an intervention that BEST addresses this by:

 A